HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 - Any legacy enterprise system that predates JSON adoption

 If the target matches any of these patterns and especially if it runs Java, it is worth spending time on XXE testing.

+**Tip:** If the API only accepts JSON, do not give up immediately.
+Try sending an XML payload with `Content-Type: application/json` — some frameworks parse the body based on content rather than the declared content-type.
+This technique is covered in [Content-Type Switching](#content-type-switching).

 ## Testing on REST APIs